christopherhuntley/is135-docs/NutscapeAndExploder/Part1.md

   ![](images/ReadyToStart.png)

 * Right-click on the `welcome1994.html` file and make a `Duplicate`.
 Name the duplicate `welcome2015.html`.
-We are going to be doing all our work on the `welcome2015.html` file, comparing it from time to time to the original `welecome1994.html` to mark our progress.
+We are going to be doing all our work on the `welcome2015.html` file, comparing it from time to time to the original `welcome1994.html` to mark our progress.

 * In GitHub Desktop, commit your changes (three files) with the summary comment 'Initial file import'.
 Then publish (push) your changes to GitHub.

 **3. Validate the `welcome2015.html` file.**

 * Use the W3C HTML Validator to validate the file.
-You should use the 'Validate by File Upload' method and then select the file from your hard drive.
-Before hitting the 'validate' button, expand the 'More Options' menu and then set the 'Document Type' to 'HTML5 (experimental)'.
-You should get a total of 47 errors, warnings, and info messages.
+Select the 'Validate by File Upload' method and then select the file from your hard drive.
+Before hitting the 'validate' button, expand the 'More Options' menu and set the 'Document Type' to 'HTML5 (experimental)'.
+The Validator should return a total of 47 errors, warnings, and info messages.

   ![W3C Validator](images/ValidateNetscapeAsHTML5.jpg)